 A birds-eye view of the Yering Station grounds.

 Yering Station is one of the country’s premier producers of cool-climate wines, and a trip here wouldn’t be complete without sampling the brand’s exceptional pinot noir.
-The latest Yering Station Pinot Noir release is sure to be a crowd pleaser, produced from the exceptional 2018 vintage.
+The latest Yering Station Pinot Noir release is sure to be a crowd-pleaser, produced from the exceptional 2018 vintage.
 The winery's premium Reserve label is also available for tasting at the cellar door.
 “Our Reserves are produced with our best parcels in our best years – outstanding reflections of time, place and effort,” says winemaker and CEO, Darren Rathbone.
-Guests at the cellar door can partake in a guided tasting with staff, or book for a private experience in the Scarlett room, complete with a locally-sourced cheese platter.
+Guests at the cellar door can partake in a guided tasting with staff, or book for a private experience in the Scarlett room, complete with a platter of local cheese.
+A new outdoor bar also offers wine and casual food to enjoy around the grounds.

 Find out more.